Who among the widows in the Bible do you know the stories?

 She added, “Where you die I will die, and there I will be buried.
 May the Lord deal with me, be it ever so severely, if even death separates you and me” (verse 17, NIV).

-Seeing Ruth’s sincerity, Naomi agreed to have her.
+Seeing Ruth’s sincerity, Naomi agreed to go with her.

 2) Anna